 Today we’ll finish the counting example from last time, and then expand on it.
 Then, we’ll talk about the merits of different data structures in Python.
-I’ve also added some optional reading (which may be helpful for setup, understanding Python, etc.) to the end of these notes.
+I’ve also added some optional reading (which may be helpful for supplementing the setup lab this week) to the end of these notes.

 Most-Common Words, Data Structures, and Setup